fusion-energy/neutronics_material_maker/README.md

 - Generate **isotopes**, **elements**, **materials**, **chemical compounds** and **homogenised mixtures**.
 - Create your own custom materials and chemical compounds or select from the internal database.
 - Optional parameters for your creations include:
-    - packing fractions,
-    - theoretical density fraction,
-    - specified densities,
+    - specified densities (g/cm3 or atoms per barn cm)
-    - homogenisation fraction (volume or mass),
+    - homogenisation fraction (volume or mass)
-    - void fraction ,
+    - void fraction
     - elements present (atom fraction or mass fraction)
     - options for enriched isotopes
     - temperature (in Kelvin)